What is CommandCenter?

 Step 4.
 Defining transition and when it should be triggered

 A transition creates a link between two states.
 It lets you define the condition at which a record can move from one state to another.
 For example, a record can move from "order placed" to "order confirmed" only if the conditions and actions defined in the "product availability" transition is satisfied.
-You can add up to 80 transitions in a process.
+You can add up to 110 transitions in a journey.

 You can select when a transition should be triggered (this is a mandatory step):

 - Submission of a webform — A transition will be triggered when a record has entered CRM through a webform.
-This trigger is available only at the beginning of the process or for the first transition of a process.
+This trigger is available only at the beginning of the journey or for the first transition of a journey.

 - Creation of a record — A transition will take place whenever a record is created in the specified module and layout.